sandylaks/Credit-Card-Fraud-Detection-API/README.md

-# Credit-Card-Fraud-Detection-API
+# Credit-Card-Fraud-Detection

-This project trains a Random Forest Classifier on the credit card fraud dataset and deploys it as an API using FastAPI & ngrok in Google Colab.
+This project trains a Random Forest Classifier on the credit card fraud dataset in Google Colab.

 🛠 Features

 ✅ Train a Random Forest Model for fraud detection

-✅ Deploy FastAPI Server to serve predictions

-✅ Expose API via ngrok for public access

-✅ Test API with real transaction data

 📂 Dataset